Starignus/PythonPractise/Chapter_7_Actuators/Actuators.md

 ##### Code
 For the code you can use the **Example->2.Digital->toneMelody**.
 Feel free to play around with it.

-You can also try to control this buzzer from your Raspberry Pi [here](http://gpiozero.readthedocs.io/en/stable/api_output.html?highlight=servo#buzzer) you can find the GPIOzero API Reference.
+Pi Route: You can also try to control this buzzer from your Raspberry Pi [here](http://gpiozero.readthedocs.io/en/stable/api_output.html?highlight=servo#buzzer) you can find the GPIOzero API Reference.

 ### Servo Motor
 A [servo motor](https://www.wikiwand.com/en/Servomotor#/RC_servos) is a rotary actuator or linear actuator that allows for precise control of angular or linear position, velocity and acceleration.
 It consists of a suitable motor coupled to a sensor for position feedback.
 It also requires a relatively sophisticated controller, often a dedicated module designed specifically for use with servomotors.